 “Within six months I got a call from my pastor at the church we were attending.
 It was an opportunity to serve in a pastoral role at the church.”

 The rest, as they say, was God ordained.
 Their Pastor, Ken Kamau, called up her husband one day, said he was leading a mission team to Australia for two weeks and asked if he wanted to come.
 That two weeks, became the start of something more permanent.

 “In 2016 we were asked if we wanted to go to Australia to plant a church here.
 It was a sign.
 God was calling us to be missionaries to this country.”

 So they applied for a visa, were granted permanent residency and came last November.
 I was curious about their first impression of Australia.

 “The most immediate difference was the style of worship in churches here.
 Back home, we lift our hands, shout, cry, roll around.
-It is a much more expressive.
+It is much more expressive.
 But I am getting used to standing, clapping quietly and thinking about the words I am singing,” she smiles.

 “What I’ve found interesting also is that life seems more fragile here.

 “We had someone who suffered a cardiac arrest at the pool.
-There was an ambulance and a helicopter.
+There were an ambulance and a helicopter.
 People were sent emails to see if we were not traumatised by the event and information was given should we need further help.
 My son hurt his hand in the school playground recently.
 It bled.
 He was just going to suck it out when the teachers came.
 They wrapped bandages around him, sent him to the school nurse.
 They put an ice pack on it.

 “When you grow up in a developing country you grow up tough.
 You have to survive so much with very little resources.”